 This is also a chain bar, but we loved their cute & stylish Jalan Raya place since our very first visit to Ubud in 2013.

-Yes, it’s by the busy main street but also facing towards the valley and jungle.
-The scenery has changed a lot during these years, but we still love it.
+Yes, it’s by the busy main street, but also facing towards the valley and jungle.
+The scenery has changed a lot over the years, but we still love it.

 And it’s not only the atmosphere we like, but the special Bali treat.
 If you come here only once, try the ash grey lava ice cream, an Indonesian speciality.